Master of Physician Assistant

 Average:3.653.573.72152.123.99152.75502.71

-**Meeting the minimum requirements or exceeding above average admission data does not guarantee admission, nor does it guarantee an interview.
+**Meeting the minimum requirements or exceeding above-average admission data does not guarantee admission, nor does it guarantee an interview.

 • Technical Standards

-In order to ensure that patients receive the best medical care possible, the faculty have identified certain skills and professional behaviors that are essential for successful progression of PA students in the Program.
+In order to ensure that patients receive the best medical care possible, the faculty has identified certain skills and professional behaviors that are essential for the successful progression of PA students in the Program.
 A student must possess skills and behaviors at a level of capability to perform a variety of duties required of a PA as a healthcare professional.
 Students with disabilities who can perform these skills and successfully execute professional behavior either unassisted, with dependable use of assistive devices, or by employing other reasonable accommodations are eligible to apply for enrollment in the Program.

 Minimum performance standards include critical thinking, communication skills, observation skills, motor skills, and interpersonal abilities.
-These following descriptions define the capabilities that are necessary for an individual to successfully complete the Hardin-Simmons University Physician Assistant curriculum.
+The following descriptions define the capabilities that are necessary for an individual to successfully complete the Hardin-Simmons University Physician Assistant curriculum.

-Intellectual Capability/Critical Thinking: The PA student must possess the intellectual, ethical, physical, and emotional capabilities required to undertake the full curriculum and to achieve the levels of competence in critical thinking and problem solving required to seek entry to the profession.
+Intellectual Capability/Critical Thinking: The PA student must possess the intellectual, ethical, physical, and emotional capabilities required to undertake the full curriculum and to achieve the levels of competence in critical thinking and problem-solving required to seek entry to the profession.
 The ability to solve problems, a skill that is critical to the practice of medicine, requires the intellectual abilities of measurement, calculation, reasoning, analysis, and synthesis.
 Students in the Program must be able to demonstrate these skills in working with patients, their families, and other members of the healthcare team.
 Intellectual abilities also encompass learning and retaining information and the ability to make decisions in a timely manner.

 Observation SkillsThe PA student must be able to observe a patient accurately, both at a distance and close at hand.
 Students must possess sufficient visual, auditory, and tactile sensation to receive appropriate information in the classroom, laboratory, and other educational and clinical settings.
-Sensation must be satisfactory to receive verbal and nonverbal communications from patients and others, and to perform inspection, auscultation and palpation techniques during the physical examination.
+Sensation must be satisfactory to receive verbal and nonverbal communications from patients and others and to perform inspection, auscultation, and palpation techniques during the physical examination.

-Motor SkillsThe PA student should have sufficient strength and coordination to perform the activities required of a Physician Assistant.
+Motor Skills: The PA student should have sufficient strength and coordination to perform the activities required of a Physician Assistant.
 The student should have sufficient motor coordination to move about patient care environments and sufficient dexterity to use common medical instruments.
-Students must have sufficient stamina to sit, stand, and move within classroom, laboratory, examination rooms, treatment rooms and operating rooms for long periods of time.
+Students must have sufficient stamina to sit, stand, and move in classroom, laboratory, examination rooms, treatment rooms, and operating rooms for long periods of time.
 Students must also be able to calibrate and use large and small equipment and execute movements required for moving patients, positioning patients, and providing care to patients routinely and in emergency settings.
-Typical lifting requirement is a minimum of 50 lbs. unassisted.
+The typical lifting requirement is a minimum of 50 lbs. unassisted.

 Interpersonal Abilities: The PA student must possess the ability to establish and maintain appropriate professional relationships.
-The student must possess the emotional health required for full utilization of his or her intellectual abilities, the exercise of good judgment, the prompt completion of all responsibilities required for the diagnosis and care of patients, to be compassionate, empathetic, responsible, and tolerant toward patients, families and colleagues.
+The student must possess the emotional health required for full utilization of his or her intellectual abilities, the exercise of good judgment, the prompt completion of all responsibilities required for the diagnosis and care of patients, to be compassionate, empathetic, responsible, and tolerant toward patients, families, and colleagues.
 This also includes the ability to prioritize competing demands and function in stressful circumstances.

 • Preceptor Information